openbmc/docs/designs/phosphor-audit.md

 may be implemented that would allow for better flexibility in handling and tracking.

+Create a sub-repo(`phosphor-audit`) in the phosphor-logging repo.
+The advantage of this is that all log-related functions are integrated into one repo (`phosphor-logging`).

 The phosphor-audit service represents a service that provides user activity tracking and corresponding action taking in response of user actions.